wp-plugins/giweather/readme.txt

    4. Click on **Appearance > Widgets** from the main navigation menu in your Dashboard;
    5. Add giWeather widgets from the Available Widgets section by dragging it to the Sidebar you want to customize;
    6. Configure the widget and save it.

+For more information visit the documentation page at: http://giweather.gardainformatica.it/documentation-wordpress

 OR